MohammadAljadayh/city-explorer/README.md

 Estimate of time needed to complete: 30 min

-Start time:2:20pm
+Start time:2:20pm .

-Finish time: 3:20pm
+Finish time: 3:20pm .

-Actual time needed to complete: 1 Hour to understand it
+Actual time needed to complete: 1 Hour to understand it.

 ----------------------------------------------------------------------------

 Name of feature:  writing  the rest of requrment in terlo

-Estimate of time needed to complete: 2 Hours
+Estimate of time needed to complete: 2 Hours.

 Start time:8 pm